zhao-shihan/MACE-apptainer/README-rgb.md

 **Pull the image by:**

-- **`singularity pull oras://docker.io/zhaoshh/rgb:<isx><aux>`**
+- **`apptainer pull oras://docker.io/zhaoshh/rgb:<isx><aux>`**
 - **`<isx>` can be one of the followings: `avx2`, `avx`, `sse3`, and `tianhe2`.**
-- **`<aux>` can be nothing or `-mt` (for multi-threaded G4 and ROOT) or `-slim` (do not contain G4 data, smaller in size) or `-mt-slim`.**
+- **`<aux>` can be nothing or `-mt` (for multi-threaded G4 and ROOT) or `-slim` (do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables) or `-mt-slim`.**

-For example, `singularity pull oras://docker.io/zhaoshh/rgb:avx2-mt` pulls down an image compiled with avx2 ISX and multi-threaded G4 and ROOT, `singularity pull oras://docker.io/zhaoshh/rgb:tianhe2-slim` pulls down an image specialized for Tianhe-2 and contains multi-threading disabled G4 and ROOT.
+For example, `apptainer pull oras://docker.io/zhaoshh/rgb:avx2-mt` pulls down an image compiled with avx2 ISX and multi-threaded G4 and ROOT, `apptainer pull oras://docker.io/zhaoshh/rgb:tianhe2-slim` pulls down an image specialized for Tianhe-2 and contains multi-threading disabled G4 and ROOT.

 If you need a general-purposed image, and have no idea about CPU instruction sets, and you are not using an ancient computer (within 10 years), it is recommended to pull `avx2-mt`:

-- `singularity pull oras://docker.io/zhaoshh/rgb:avx2-mt`
+- `apptainer pull oras://docker.io/zhaoshh/rgb:avx2-mt`

 If you are going to run the image on Tianhe-2 supercomputer, here is a specialization:

-- `singularity pull oras://docker.io/zhaoshh/rgb:tianhe2`
+- `apptainer pull oras://docker.io/zhaoshh/rgb:tianhe2`

 or with `-mt` or `-slim` or `-mt-slim`, up to your purpose.